alexmorton1212/DelayOver/README.md

 docker-compose up --build
 ```

-2. Open your browser at http://localhost:8501 to view the app.
+2. Open your browser at http://localhost:8501

 ### Option 2: Run with Python & Streamlit